-OPTIONAL LOCKING FEATURE
+OPTIONAL LOCKING FEATURES

-The optional locking feature is designed to prevent unauthorized remova of the alarm.
-It is not necessary to activate the lock in single-family households where unauthorized alarm noval is not a concern
+The optional locking features are designed to prevent unauthorized removal of the batteries or alarm.
+It is not necessary to activate the locks in single-family households where unauthorized battery or Alarm removal is not a concern.